top of page

 Working alongside anaesthetists in the development of new pain relief systems for these young patients, Prof. Crock sought to reduce the stress and anxiety felt by patients, families and staff.

-Additional research was undertaken to transform the environment of the operating theatre and recovery rooms through the use of especially composed music from some of Australia’s foremost musicians and composers.
-The music helps evoke a sense of calm and optimism.
+Additional research was undertaken to transform the environment of the operating theatre and recovery rooms through the use of especially composed music by some of Australia’s foremost musicians and composers.
+The Hush music collection now includes 20+ album releases featuring over 170 compositions, recorded by more than 230 Australian artists and ensembles.

-With three theatrical plays about health care, sixteen musical albums and a delightful children’s book – the ways in which Hush works to engage their audience and supporters continues to grow.
-As does their influence in changing a system at the centre of the human experience – health care.
+With a annual Gathering of Kindness program of events, three theatrical plays about health care, and a delightful children’s book – the ways in which Hush works to engage our audience and supporters continues to grow.
+As does our impact in changing a system at the centre of the human experience – health care.

 We have Deductible Gift Recipient 1 charity status, allowing you to make tax deductible donations.